Cheltenham Tips 2017 – Best Tips for Cheltenham 2017

-I will share my best Cheltenham Tips as well as the logic behind them, for each day of the 2016 Festival, posted on this site the evening before.
+I will share my best Cheltenham Tips as well as the logic behind them, for each day of the 2017 Festival, by email between 10:00 and 11:00 each morning.
 Everybody likes a bet at the Cheltenham Festival.
 Some people will bet for fun.
 I’m a professional gambler by trade, so I bet to win.
-So if its expert previews and tips for Cheltenham 2016 you’re after, then you’ve come to the right place.
+So if its expert previews and tips for Cheltenham 2017 you’re after, then you’ve come to the right place.

-My Cheltenham 2016 Tips will be in the form of a single post each evening, previewing the following day’s racing.
+My Cheltenham 2017 Tips will be in the form of a single email each morning, previewing that day’s racing.
 I will list all my best bets for that day, and will include the reasoning behind each bet, as well as any comments on other runners that I feel might present a profitable betting angle.
-My Tips and Preview for Day Four of Cheltenham 2016 is now posted.
+Full details can be found in Cheltenham Tips 2017.

-My Cheltenham Countdown Blog will include Ante Post Tips for Cheltenham 2016, some interesting statistics and punting angles, as well as a look back at some races from past festivals.
-I have already previewed three of the big races for this years festival.
+My Cheltenham Countdown Blog will include Ante Post Tips for Cheltenham 2017, some interesting statistics and punting angles, as well as a look back at some races from past festivals.
+My Champion Hurdle 2017 – Ante Post Preview and Tips is the latest article posted in the series.

-Today the talking stops and the long awaited 2016 Cheltenham Festival kicks off.
+Today the talking stops and the long awaited 2017 Cheltenham Festival kicks off.
 The big race is the Champion Hurdle, won last season by Annie Power while her stablemate Faugheen won it the year before.
 Both are ruled out of this years race with injury, so unless Jezki can win it again, it will be a new name on the trophy.